-- 35. The City of Boulder is a home rule municipality in the State of Colorado empowered to sue and be sued.
+33. The City of Boulder is a home rule municipality in the State of Colorado empowered to sue and be sued.
 It lies in Boulder Valley at the foothills of the Rocky Mountains, 25 miles northwest of Denver.
 The City's 25.8 square miles is surrounded by over 70 square miles of preserved City public land and parks space.
-It is bordered on one side by the iconic Flatirons rock formations and on the other side by the Great Plains. - 36.
-The City of Boulder sits 5,430 feet above sea level and is surrounded by a greenbelt of City trails and open spaces.
-It is known for its natural beauty, outdoor recreation, natural product retailers and restaurants, outstanding alternative transportation options, diverse businesses and technological and academic resources. - 37.
+It is bordered on one side by the iconic Flatirons rock formations and on the other side by the Great Plains.

+- 34. The City of Boulder sits 5,430 feet above sea level and is surrounded by a greenbelt of City trails and open spaces.
+It is known for its natural beauty, outdoor recreation, natural product retailers and restaurants, outstanding alternative transportation options, diverse businesses, and technological and academic resources. - 35.
 The City is home to roughly 108,000 people.
 It serves as both the seat and the most populous municipality in Boulder County and is home to approximately one-third of the County's residents.
 The City is also home to the main campus of the University of Colorado and boasts a high concentration of employment in STEM fields.
-In addition to the well-renowned researchers at the University of Colorado Boulder, the City hosts a number of science and environmental organizations, including research facilities for the National Center for Atmospheric Research and the National Oceanic and Atmospheric Administration.

-- 38. The City and its residents have a long history of planning for the challenges of tomorrow and fostering sustainability.
+In addition to the well-renowned researchers at the University of Colorado Boulder, the City hosts a number of science and environmental organizations, including research facilities for the National Center for Atmospheric Research and the National Oceanic and Atmospheric Administration. - 36.
+The City and its residents have a long history of planning for the challenges of tomorrow and fostering sustainability.
 For decades, the City has taken, and the community has supported, some of the most progressive sustainability activities in the country, including a 40-plus year legacy of open space preservation and pioneering commitments to climate action goals.
 Stewardship and sustainability are part of the Boulder community DNA.
-The City not only protects the health, security and livelihoods of its residents, it is a steward that protects the fabric of the community, its ecosystems and way of life, including for future generations. - 39.
-The City of Boulder owns and/or maintains hundreds of miles of paved roads, over 40 major bridges, fourteen reservoirs, two water treatment plants, sewage and stormwater drainage systems and other critical infrastructure. - 40.
-The City provides a myriad of services that are essential to the health, safety and welfare of its residents, including: emergency services; public utilities, such as water supply and treatment; transportation infrastructure; fire protection; flood controls; and parks and public outdoor space. - 41.
+The City not only protects the health, security and livelihoods of its residents, it is a steward that protects the fabric of the community, its ecosystems and way of life, including for future generations.

+- 37. The City of Boulder owns and/or maintains hundreds of miles of paved roads, over 40 major bridges, fourteen reservoirs, two water treatment plants, sewage and stormwater drainage systems, and other critical infrastructure. - 38.
+The City provides myriad services that are essential to the health, safety and welfare of its residents, including: emergency services; public utilities, such as water supply and treatment; transportation infrastructure; fire protection; flood controls; and parks and public outdoor space. - 39.
 The City also owns a substantial amount of real and other property for its own benefit and for the benefit of its residents.
 This includes over 45,000 acres of "open space."
 The City leases 15,000 acres of that open space to 26 agricultural tenants.
-In addition to its open space holdings, the City owns, leases, maintains, and/or operates many buildings and other structures.

-- 42. The City of Boulder also owns substantial and senior water rights, which it uses to supply water to its residents and businesses, as well as to others outside the City limits, and from which it derives revenue.3 - 43.
+In addition to its open space holdings, the City owns, leases, maintains, and/or operates many buildings and other structures. - 40.
+Plaintiff City of Boulder also owns substantial and senior water rights, which it uses to supply water to its residents and businesses, as well as to others outside the City limits, from which it derives revenue. - 41.
 The City's water supply comes from both the East and West Slopes of the Continental Divide of the Rocky Mountains.
-The City's East Slope sources are diverted from North Boulder Creek and Middle Boulder Creek through City infrastructure; its West Slope sources are conveyed from the upper Colorado River and delivered to the City for treatment through Northern Colorado Water Conservancy District facilities. - 44.
-The City stores its water in fourteen different City-owned and -operated reservoirs.
-The City treats its water at two City-owned and -maintained facilities, and the City transports its water including, ultimately to residents through City-owned and -operated infrastructure. - 45.
-People, property (including City-owned property) and infrastructure within the City of Boulder have been and will continue to be damaged on account of climate change caused and contributed to by Defendants' actions.
-The City of Boulder has taken substantial steps to abate the hazards facing its residents, public property and infrastructure, and will and must continue to do so.
+The City's East Slope sources are diverted from North Boulder Creek and Middle Boulder Creek through City infrastructure; its West Slope